sablier-labs/docs/docs/guides/bob/01-overview.md

 title: "Overview"
 ---

-# Sablier Bob and Escrow
+# Sablier Bob

-Welcome to the Sablier Bob and Escrow documentation.
+Welcome to the Sablier Bob documentation.

-This section contains guides and technical references for the Bob protocol which contains Bob and Escrow contracts.
+This section contains guides and technical references for the Bob protocol.

 # Guides

 If you are new to Sablier, we recommend you start with the [Concepts](/concepts/what-is-sablier) section first.

-Then, read the [Bob](/concepts/bob/overview) and [Escrow](/concepts/escrow/overview) concepts to understand how they work.
+Then, read the [Bob](/concepts/bob/overview) concepts to understand how it works.

 # Reference